fiugd/beta/.NOTES/releases/bartokv0.4.4.md

 		- balance this against offline usage
 	- DO NOT: download all files in service manifest on first load
 		- balance this against offline usage
+		- especially do not download files needed for templates
 	- DO: load editor modes as needed, cache and cleanup
 	- DO: clean up editor state as needed
 		- when undo file change reverts to unchanged state, this file is touched but no longer changed